-- 2.1 University means Visvesvaraya Technological University (VTU) - 2.2 College means St Joseph Engineering College (SJEC) - 2.3 Commission means University Grants Commission (UGC) - 2.4 Council means All India Council for Technical Education (AICTE) - 2.5 Statute means VTU Autonomous College Statute, 2018 - 2.6 Academic Autonomy means freedom granted by the affiliating University to the College in all aspects of conducting its academic programs for promoting academic excellence. - 2.7 Autonomous College means a college notified as an autonomous college by the affiliating University as per its statutes i.e. VTU statutes on Autonomous Colleges (Amended) 2018 and further amended from time to time as per UGC regulations and guidelines. - 2.8 Program is an educational program in a particular stream/ branch of Engineering/branch of specialization leading to award of the Degree. - 2.9 Branch means Specialization or Discipline of PG Degree Program. - 2.10 Academic Year refers to the sessions of two consecutive semesters (odd followed by an even) including periods of vacation. - 2.11 Semester refers to one of the two regular sessions of an academic year, each session being of sixteen weeks duration (with working days greater than or equal to ninety days).
-Also, a supplementary semester of 8 weeks duration inclusive of examination after the even semester. - 2.12 Regular Entry means students who are admitted to the 1st semester PG program. - 2.13 Course refers to a 'paper' and is a component of a program. - 2.14 Credit refers to a unit by which the Course work is measured. - 2.15 Audit Courses means the Knowledge/ Skill Enhancing Courses without the benefit of a grade or credit for a Course.
+- 2.1 University means Visvesvaraya Technological University (VTU). - 2.2 College means St Joseph Engineering College (SJEC). - 2.3 Commission means University Grants Commission (UGC). - 2.4 Council means All India Council for Technical Education (AICTE). - 2.5 Statute means VTU Autonomous College Statute, 2018. - 2.6 Academic Autonomy means freedom granted by the affiliating University to the College in all aspects of conducting its academic programs for promoting academic excellence. - 2.7 Autonomous College means a college notified as an autonomous college by the affiliating University as per its statutes i.e. VTU statutes on Autonomous Colleges (Amended) 2018 and further amended from time to time as per UGC regulations and guidelines. - 2.8 Program is an educational program in a particular stream/ branch of Engineering/branch of specialization leading to award of the Degree. - 2.9 Branch means Specialization or Discipline of B.E.
+Degree Program, such as Civil Engineering, Mechanical Engineering, Computer Science and Engineering etc. - 2.10 Academic Year refers to the sessions of two consecutive semesters (odd followed by an even) including periods of vacation. - 2.11 Semester refers to one of the two regular sessions of an academic year, each session being of sixteen weeks duration (with working days greater than or equal to ninety days).
+Also, a supplementary semester of 8 weeks duration inclusive of examination after the even semester. - 2.12 Regular Entry means students who are admitted to the 1st semester Engineering program. - 2.13 Lateral Entry means students who are admitted to the third semester of Engineering (second year) program after completing Diploma Course in the respective discipline. - 2.14 Course refers a 'paper' and is a component of a program.

-- 2.16 Choice Based Credit System (CBCS) refers to customizing the Course Work, through Core, Elective, and Soft Skill Courses, to provide necessary support for the students to achieve their goals. - 2.17 Continuous Internal Evaluation (CIE) refers to evaluation of a student's achievement in the learning process.
+- 2.15 Credit refers to a unit by which the Course work is measured. - 2.16 Audit Courses means the Knowledge/ Skill Enhancing Courses without the benefit of a grade or credit for a Course. - 2.17 Choice Based Credit System (CBCS) refers to customizing the Course Work, through Core, Elective, and Soft Skill Courses, to provide necessary support for the students to achieve their goals. - 2.18 Continuous Internal Evaluation (CIE) refers to evaluation of student's achievement in the learning process.
 CIE shall be conducted by the Course Instructor.
-CIE through tests called the 'Internal Assessment Tests'. - 2.18 Semester End Examinations (SEE) refers to the examinations conducted by the College covering the entire Course Syllabus. - 2.19 Semester Grade Point Average (SGPA) Refers to the measure of academic performance of students in a semester. - 2.20 Cumulative Grade Point Average (CGPA) refers to the measure of overall cumulative performance of a student over all semesters. - 2.21 HARD CORE courses include all compulsory courses whereas SOFT CORE courses cover a choice to me made from among the suggested compulsory courses. - 2.22 KRLMPCA means Karnataka Religious and Linguistic Minority Professional College Association. - 2.23 PGCET means Post Graduation Common Entrance Test - 2.24 KEA means Karnataka Examinations Authority - 2.25 KMAT means Karnataka Management Aptitude Test - 2.26 GATE means Graduate Aptitude Test in Engineering - 2.27 CMAT means Common Management Admission Test - 2.28 MAT means Management Admission Test - 2.29 OBE means Outcome Based Education - 2.30 CET means Common Entrance Test
+CIE through tests called the 'Internal Assessment Tests'. - 2.19 Semester End Examinations (SEE) refers to the examinations conducted by the College covering the entire Course Syllabus. - 2.20 Semester Grade Point Average (SGPA) refers to the measure of academic performance of student in a semester. - 2.21 Cumulative Grade Point Average (CGPA) refers to the measure of overall cumulative performance of a student over all semesters. - 2.22 HARD CORE courses include all compulsory courses whereas SOFT CORE courses cover a choice to me made from among the suggested compulsory courses. - 2.23 KRLMPCA means Karnataka Religious and Linguistic Minority Professional College Association. - 2.24 PGCET means Post Graduation Common Entrance Test. - 2.25 KEA means Karnataka Examinations Authority. - 2.26 KMAT means Karnataka Management Aptitude Test. - 2.27 GATE means Graduate Aptitude Test in Engineering. - 2.28 CMAT means Common Management Admission Test. - 2.29 MAT means Management Admission Test. - 2.30 OBE means Outcome Based Education. - 2.31 CET means Common Entrance Test.